Bone (comics): Canceled films and animated series

 Numerous attempts have been made to adapt the books, all of which have failed to come to fruition.
 In the late 1990s, an attempt was made by Nickelodeon Movies to produce a film adaptation of Bone.
 Jeff Smith said in a 2003 interview that Nickelodeon wanted the Bone cousins to be voiced by child actors, and wanted the film's soundtrack to include pop songs by the likes of NSYNC and Britney Spears; Smith was critical of this proposal.

 In March 2008, Warner Bros.
 Pictures bought the film rights to the series.
 Smith's website confirmed on March 13 that he had made a deal with Warner Bros. to adapt the Bone saga into a film series.
 Further information was given in July 2011, citing that "two scripts have already been written and rejected—a third is currently in the works and will most likely yield three separate, computer-animated, 3-D films".
 In January 2012, Patrick Sean Smith, the creator of TV series Greek, was hired to write an adaptation, and that P. J. Hogan was attached to direct the feature, to be produced by Lin Pictures and Animal Logic.
 In November 2016, Mark Osborne had been hired to direct the animated adaptation for Warner Animation Group.
 Osborne, along with Adam Kline, were set to write the film, which would have been the first in a planned trilogy.

 In October 2019, the project was picked up by Netflix for an animated series after Warner's turnaround of the project.
 However, in April 2022, production on the series was canceled during a reorganization of Netflix Animation; following this, many animation studios contacted Smith to express "immediate interest" in the project.
+In response to the cancellation, Smith released a Bone comic strip parodying the recurring Peanuts gag of Lucy pulling away a football as Charlie Brown is about to kick it.
+The comic, featuring Phoney Bone and Fone Bone in place of Lucy and Charlie Brown respectively, poked fun at the repeated cancellation of an animated Bone project.
 As of February 2023, Netflix retains the rights to the series.